 For a fun night out with a fascinating cultural twist join this excellent New York pub crawl.
 Visit New York City's oldest drinking establishments, with their booths, frosted glass and mahogany bars and be transported back to the pre-Prohibition era.

 Enjoy the atmosphere of these timeless taverns and hear entertaining stories of the artists, celebrities, politicians and writers who frequented them.
 Visit the bar where JFK used to drink and where Abraham Lincoln had a drink after giving the famous Copper Union address.

-Visit three historic New York pubs, in each you will enjoy a complementary drink and chat with your sociable tour group about the history of the pub.
+Visit three historic New York pubs, in each, you will enjoy a complimentary drink and chat with your sociable tour group about the history of the pub.
 It's a great experience and one you are sure to recommend to your friends!

 Expect to enjoy excellent ales, plenty of atmosphere, old-style booths, frosted glass, beveled mirrors and mahogany bars.
 In some venues, you may think you've stepped back in time to the early gunslinging days of New York.

 There are so many good stories to tell.
 For example, the writer O. Henry is said to have written some of his best works in one of the bars visited on this tour.

 Voucher Type: Mobile (if you'd rather print a copy - that's fine too!)

 Always keep a photo ID handy for security checks.